nywinewench/fan-fiction-archive/quincy/chapter-1.md

 The guard moaned softly before collapsing onto the floor.
 He wasn't dead, but when he awoke hours later, he'd have what felt like one hell of a hangover.
 That's why Quincy had volunteered as the operation's locksmith.
-They were one of the few who could- and would- manage without actually killing anybody.
+They were one of the few who could&mdash; and would&mdash; manage without actually killing anybody.
 They systematically patted the guard's pockets until finding and swiping the needed security key-card.
 Soon, she would grant their brethren access and the operation could begin.

 Ironic, Quincy thought, rising.
 A semblance that was almost useless for aspiring huntsmen against Grimm was so incredibly effective against humans.